dsheng00/PlaneSeatsProject/README.md

 ### **By Matthew Guo, Tenzin Loden, David Sheng, Eli Zheng**
 > Advanced Placement Computer Science A, Mr. Deppe

-This program receives inputs of your preferences towards your seating on a plane flight.

 **To-do**:
   - [ ] Airplane class
   - [ ] Seating class